 Although it’s a Hollywood film, it’s based on a hit West End play by Noël Coward and all the actors are English.
 Rather like Cimarron from two years before, it’s a family saga, but this time set in London in the years from 1889 to 1933, consisting of a series of vignettes about the Boer War, Queen Victoria’s death, the Titanic, the First World War and the consequent social disruption of the 1920s.
 I find it really curious that a portrait of English life (or rather of Noël Coward’s concept of upper-class English life) had such drawing power in Depression-era America.
 Perhas it was received as a fantasy about what life is really like in Britain.
 As noted below, I thought the movie was considerably more upbeat than the play.

 The only Coward play I had previously seen was Blithe Spirit, in Belfast when I was a teenager; I’m trying to track that down - could it have been the Glasgow Citizens Theatre production of 1985, starring Ciaran Hinds, transported across the North Channel?
 It is much more coherent and less lavish than Cavalcade.
+Edited to add: On reflection, I think I have the wrong city, and it was the 1985 Gate Theatre production in Dublin that I saw as a teenager.

 Things to note, starting with the bits I didn't like as much: